RobMeades/ioc-client/README.md

 WantedBy=multi-user.target
 Alias=cellular.service
 ```
-Note: if you have trouble with `wvdial`, change the `ExecStart` line to something like:
+Note: if you have trouble with `wvdial`, try temporarily changing the `ExecStart` line to something like:

 `ExecStart=wvdial > /home/username/wvdial.log 2>&1`